ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 [RFM Analysis Deck](https://docs.google.com/presentation/d/1ltF7nQeVRO6r-dEkBjHIZg8Wzeg3lPJBjp6MeRUNx0Y/edit#slide=id.g295c4c5388d_0_0)

 ### Project 2
 **Background:** The company owns a chain of stores across Russia that sell a variety of alcoholic drinks.
 The company recently ran a wine promotion in Saint Petersburg that was very successful.
-Due to the cost to the business, it isn’t possible to run the promotion in all regions.
-The dataset included year, region, wine, beer, vodka, champagne, Brady.
+Due to the business’s cost, running the promotion in all regions is impossible.
+The dataset included year, region, wine, beer, vodka, champagne, and Brady.

 **Goal:** Target 10 other regions with similar buying habits to Saint Petersburg where they expect the promotion to be similarly successful.